Abirath/paymentreminder_frontend/README.md

 Upon confirmation, a call is made to the REST API that updates the state of that payment to `Paid`.
 The result of that call is then used to update the status of that transaction in the list that is displayed to the user.

+### Running the frontend project

+The frontend repository was created using `create-react-app paymentreminder_frontend --template typescript`, with a few minor changes (see [here](https://create-react-app.dev/docs/documentation-intro) for more information on create-react-app).

+To startup the frontend client run the following command.

+- `npm install` - This will fetch the required node modules for the website to run (and for the other scripts below).
+- `npm start` - This will start the application for development
+- `npm run build` - Will create a production optimised build
+- `npm test` - Will run the front end tests

+Ideally this application would run on port 3000.

 ### `npm test`